Explore 4 peer-reviewed papers in Sociology (2024–2025). Academic research using Prolific for high-quality human data collection.

 Institution: Università Cattolica del Sacro Cuore, University of Genova, Università degli Studi di Milano, Università di Catania

-Research Area: AI Ethics, Social and Psychological Dimensions of Artificial Intelligence, Human-Computer Interaction (HCI)
+Research Area: AI Ethics, Social and Psychological Dimensions of Artificial Intelligence, Human-Computer Interaction

-Discipline: Artificial Intelligence Ethics, Psychology, Sociology
+Discipline: AI Ethics, Psychology, Sociology

 The paper addresses the psychological, social, and ethical challenges of integrating AI into daily life and emphasizes the need to design AI systems that uphold human values and well-being.